ismailsayen/ismailsayen/README.md

 ###

-<h3 align="left">Hi 👋, I'm currently a talent at Zone01Oujda, studying as an Assistant Developer 👨‍💻.
+<h3 align="left">Hi 👋, I'm currently a talent at Zone01Oujda, studying as an Basic developer 👨‍💻.
 I'm passionate about coding 💻 and finding solutions to various problems 🧠.
 I'm highly motivated 💪, eager to learn different technologies 🚀, and looking to grow my professional network 🌐.</h3>

 ###